fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 After a certain amount of iron, niter or horses has been accumulated and the Renaissance era has been reached, you will be able to use these to boost production, science and culture.

 The amount of boosts are depending on the amount accumulated.
-At the moment every AI civ is also boosting once of each resources per turn, albeit its threshold is higher so it keeps a bigger buffer.
+Every AI civ is also boosting once per turn with each resources, if it has 25 plus a certain threshold.
+The AI needs that threshold to make sure it always has some materials laying around for using or trading it.

 [b]Boostable Resources[/b]
 [u]Iron[/u]
-- Boost ratio: 1 Iron to 1 Production in one city
+- Boost ratio: 1 Iron to 1 Production in one city on default game-speed (scales with game-speed)
 - Minimal amount for boosting is 25, [b]button wont show up else[/b]
 - Minimal era required: Renaissance, [b]button wont show up else[/b]
 - Usable once per turn (no finishing and boosting on the same turn)